What Is a Wedding Party?

 Father of the Groom: The groom’s father’s role is often even more limited, though in recent years more and more grooms have included their fathers as members of their wedding party or even asked their dads to serve as their best men.

-Other Family and Friends: Between (step)parents, siblings, grandparents, aunts, uncles, and cousins, you might have a whole horde of family knocking down your door to celebrate you and your partner on your wedding day...and that’s not even counting all your dear friends.
-Whether to choose to have a wedding party or not, you can find ways to expand your VIP roster by honoring your nearest and dearest with specific roles or responsibilities.
+Other Family and Friends: Between (step)parents, siblings, grandparents, aunts, uncles, and cousins, you might have a whole horde of family knocking down your door to celebrate you and your partner on your special day...and that’s not even counting all your dear friends.
+Whether to choose to have a wedding party or not, you can find ways to expand your VIP roster by honoring your nearest and dearest guests with specific roles or responsibilities.
 Here are a few ideas (feel free to get creative with titles):